enxec/ios-watchos-connectivity/README.md

 }
 ```

-The following code completes the tasks in the other cases.
+The following code completes the tasks in the other cases:

 ``` swift
 activationStateObservation = WCSession.default.observe(\.activationState) { _, _ in
     DispatchQueue.main.async {